KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/common-terminology-and-concepts.md

 The term "trade clearing" refers to the process of completing a promised trade between users.

-In AtomicDEX, trades are first matched on the peer-to-peer network, and then AtomicDEX uses our own signature atomic-swap process to clear the trade.
+In Komodo DeFi Framework, trades are first matched on the peer-to-peer network, and then Komodo DeFi Framework uses our own signature atomic-swap process to clear the trade.
 Once both users either complete their sides of the trade, or abandon the procedure (and receive their appropriate refunds), the trade is considered cleared.

 ## Trade Matching

 The term "trade matching" refers to the process of matching an offer to buy or sell with a willing trade partner.

-In AtomicDEX, trade offers are distributed on a decentralized peer-to-peer network.
+In Komodo DeFi Framework, trade offers are distributed on a decentralized peer-to-peer network.
 Liquidity makers make new offers, and liquidity takers accept offers made by liquidity makers.

 ## Trustless